Steven Smith (footballer, born 1985)

-Steven Smith (born 30 August 1985) is a Scottish footballer.
+Steven Smith (born 30 August 1985) is a Scottish former footballer who was most recently the interim manager of Scottish Premiership club Rangers.

 A left-back, Smith made an early breakthrough with Scottish side Rangers, and was capped by Scotland B in 2006, aged 21.
 A series of injuries hampered his career with club and country, before he moved to England with Norwich City, aged 24, on a Bosman transfer.
 During his time there he had a loan spell at Aberdeen and then joined Preston North End.
 He then moved to Portland Timbers and in 2013 returned to Rangers where he spent two years, before moving to Kilmarnock.